-The administration of COVID-19 convalescent plasma, or CCP, is rapidly evolving and this information is provided by AABB with the intent of helping patients to understand options and considerations for the use of CCP as an investigational treatment.
+The administration of CCP is rapidly evolving and this information is provided by AABB with the intent of helping patients to understand options and considerations for the use of CCP as an investigational treatment.
 The decision to receive CCP is one that patients or their loved ones should make in consultation with the patient’s physician.

-Patients COVID-19 may be able to receive CCP.
-Hospitals are implementing this new investigational treatment.
+Patients with COVID-19 may be able to receive treatment with CCP.
 If the hospital where you are being treated does not know how to access CCP, please encourage your physician to visit the Resources for Clinicians section of this site.

 Is convalescent plasma transfusion safe?

-- If you or someone you know is being treated for COVID-19, your doctors may determine that convalescent plasma transfusion is an appropriate treatment option to consider.
+- If you or someone you know is being treated for COVID-19, your doctors may determine that CCP transfusion is an appropriate treatment option to consider.
 You should discuss this option with your doctor to understand if it is the best treatment option for you.

 - Plasma transfusion is generally considered a low-risk treatment but it is not free of risk.
 Each donation undergoes extensive testing and processing for safety and quality as required by AABB and the FDA.
 Early research into the use of CCP suggests that it may be a safe and effective therapy that reduces the length and severity of COVID-19.
 AABB-accredited hospitals have chosen to meet voluntary quality and safety standards as part of their commitment to patient safety.